-It is believed that the former CAL at ISWS froze only the 3 long term sites, the 1 in 100 samples, and AMoN samples.
+It is believed that the former lab at ISWS froze only the 3 long term sites, the 1 in 100 samples, and AMoN samples.
 It is not clear if they froze those samples as soon as processed or if they were frozen at the end of the year in which they were received.
-Although the CAL does not anticipate any detrimental effects to sample integrity from freezing all samples as soon as possible, due diligence will be taken to experimentally validate this.
+Although the Lab does not anticipate any detrimental effects to sample integrity from freezing all samples as soon as possible, due diligence will be taken to experimentally validate this.
 In addition, this study will determine if the sample integrity is maintained for 1-5 years of storage.
-To test this, the CAL set up a 5- year study with identical samples that are both frozen and refrigerated and tested annually to identify any changes in the analytes from either preservation method.
+To test this, the Lab set up a 5-year study with identical samples that are both frozen and refrigerated and tested annually to identify any changes in the analytes from either preservation method.
 All NTN analytes will be quantified in this study.
-The details of this study is outlined in Appendix J.
+The details of this study are in Appendix H.